Lung continuous distribution took effect March 9, 2023. What you need to know about OPTN lung policy changes.

 The continuous distribution framework will be flexible enough to apply to all organ types.
 Using the same framework for all organs will improve organ allocation by creating consistency and transparency for the entire transplant community.

 The current organ matching process is different for each organ type.
-To develop a framework that works for each organ, each organ type will be looked at individually.
-This process started with lung and is continuing with kidney and pancreas.
+To develop a framework that works for each organ, we will look at each organ type individually.

 |Kidney and pancreas||June 2020|